outdreamer/build-a-cure-1/DRINKME.md

 		- I decided to try to automate problem-solving once I saw patterns in the rules people used to solve problems, and once I found an example proof of concept, I pursued it.
 Alternatively, if you don't have human thoughts like that, or if you don't have human sources of joy/motivation, such as caring about protecting good people enough to try, or intellectual curiousity, or believing in yourself, you can try some caffeine.

-		- I discovered concepts first in books & movies, then insights linking them while building the abstract network, then I identified interfaces as useful objects to frame other objects on, given their patterns of change.
+		- I discovered concepts first in books & movies, then insights linking them while building the abstract network for my book in 2008, then I identified interfaces as useful objects to frame other objects on, given their patterns of change.

 		- I first realized the fundamental object of insight paths when I realized people used methods to solve problems, which I realized at college.
 The probability problems I examined were framed in a way with patterns in the missing information, and the method to retrieve or generate it.